Skip to main content

 Online Application Details

 The RISE grant application will open on MARCH 1, 2023 in the ADE Grants Management System and it will close on MAY 1, 2023.
-To access the application via GME, applicants must have an ADEconnect account --- see guidance below to access application:
+To access the application via GME, applicants must have an ADEconnect account --- see guidance below to access the application:

 I have an ADEConnect Account,